Notice

 The UW Health Kids pediatric epilepsy team includes experts in epilepsy, neurology, neuropsychology, neuroradiology, neurosurgery and nutrition.

 A seizure is an "electrical storm" in the brain, and epilepsy is a condition where children continue to have seizures.
 Not every seizure is a sign of epilepsy.
-Some seizures are due to a passing cause like a fever or low blood sugar, and some seizures have no obvious cause.
+Some seizures are due to a passing cause, such as a fever or low blood sugar, and some seizures have no obvious cause.

 Many children diagnosed with epilepsy outgrow their condition.
 Others need treatment.
 Epilepsy treatments include: